 The goals of the Psychiatric NeuroCognition lab are to investigate neural and behavioral markers of cognitive functioning in psychiatric disorders.
 Our research uses experimental paradigms of attention, decision-making, and sensory processing in patients with obsessive-compulsive disorder (OCD), Tourette's Disorder (TD), Major Depressive Disorder (MDD), and healthy individuals.
 By combining measures of neural activity during task, functional connectivity, and structural connectivity using diffusion imaging, our work seeks to relate neural circuit mechanisms to behavioral dysfunction across disorders.
 The goals of this work are to identify neural mechanisms that can be targeted by novel treatments.

-Click here for a list of publications.
+Click here for a list of publications from the lab

-Many of the studies described below are currently recruiting subjects.
 If you are interested in finding out more about participating in our research studies, please visit the Current Studies page.

 If you want a study team member to contact you to tell you more about our studies, fill out our Study Interest Form.